 International travel, or travel around the UK is only permitted for essential reasons.

-Hospitality businesses such as pubs and restaurants and non-essential shops have closed, as have indoor and outdoor sports facilities including gyms and tennis courts.
+Hospitality businesses such as pubs and restaurants and non-essential shops remain closed, as do indoor facilities including gyms and indoor pools.

 Essential businesses and services can stay open to the public.
 These include: